boecker-lab/docs.sirius.github.io/docs/_pages/cli.md

 much more likely to be in the, say, top 10.
 By default, ZODIAC uses 10 candidates for compounds with m/z lower equal to 300 (`--considered-candidates-at-300 10`) and 50 candidates for compounds with m/z greater equal to 800 (`--considered-candidates-at-800 50`).
-In between these threshold the number of candidates is calculated by interpolation.
+In between these thresholds the number of candidates is calculated by interpolation.

 The density of the ZODIAC network mainly depends on two parameters: `--edge-threshold` (default:0.95) and `--minLocalConnections` (default:10).
 The edge threshold defines the ratio of